Teach Your Children How to Try New Foods

 Guest post from sociologist and feeding expert, Dina Rose, PhD

 I bet you know what your children ought to eat.
 It’s no secret that kids should eat plenty of fruits and vegetables and lots of variety, and that no one–not even the pickiest person–should subsist on crackers alone.

 Yes, carrots trump candy.
 But how do you get a child, whose loyalty to pasta knows no bounds, to even consider eating anything else?

 That’s the kind of question that trips parents up all the time (alongside questions about power struggles and challenging behaviors that the free Positive Parenting Solutions webinar can fill you in on today.
 Sign up for a time that works for your schedule!)

 The answer, you may be surprised to learn, is to stop thinking so much about nutrition.
 Nutrition puts your focus squarely on the food, and that’s not where the problem lies.

 You also have to stop looking for the perfect recipe.
 Trust me, it doesn’t exist.
 Because even if you could find something your kids would love to eat today, there’s no guarantee that they’ll love–or even eat–it tomorrow.
 Kids are fickle that way, and that’s the problem.

 Picky eating isn’t really about food.
-It’s about control, or a reluctance to try new things, or sensory sensitivity, a chewing and/or swallowing problem, or some other issue.
+It can be about control, a reluctance to try new things, sensory sensitivity, a chewing and/or swallowing problem, or some other issue.
 And that’s good news!
 It means you can teach your way to healthy eating.

 So how do you teach your way to healthy eating?
 Start by answering this question: What does your child need to learn in order to eat differently?
-For most kids the answer is some combination of the following lessons.
-How to:
+For most kids, the answer is some combination of the following lessons.

 - Feel safe tasting new foods